Case Statistics

 The suit claimed dam owner Boyce Hydro, along with the Michigan Department of Environment, Great Lakes Energy and the Michigan Department of Natural Resources, failed to operate, fix, or repair the dams in accordance with the established standard of care, resulting in catastrophic injury and damage to residents and their properties.

 In July 2020, the dam owners, Boyce Hydro Power, LLC and Boyce Hydro, LLC filed for Chapter 11 Bankruptcy.
-As a result, all pending litigation against the dam owners is stayed.
+As a result, all pending cases against the dam owners were ultimately dismissed.

 The Boyce entities set aside a fund to pay claims on behalf of home and landowners injured by the dam failures, and for the costs of administering the fund.
-Currently, the Liquidating Trustee, overseen by the bankruptcy court, is working to establish a process by which claims are evaluated and compensated.
+Ultimately, the fund was very small in comparison to the many debts and claims against the Boyce entities.
+The Liquidating Trustee, overseen by the bankruptcy court, established and oversaw a process by which claims were evaluated and compensated.
+The Bankruptcy is now closed.

 State of Michigan Litigation